Avihoo342/rick-and-morty-tabit/README.md

 Edit
 npm install
 🚀 Development
-Start the development server:
+Run the development server:

 bash
 Copy
 Edit
 ng serve
 Navigate to http://localhost:4200/.
-The application will automatically reload if you make any changes to the source files.
+The application will reload automatically as you edit the source files.

 📦 Build
-Generate a production-ready build:
+Create a production build:

 bash
 Copy
 Edit
 ng build --prod
-The build artifacts will be output to the dist/ directory.
+The output will be available in the dist/ directory.

 ✅ Testing
 Unit Tests